tfrank-eng/CHEM269Final-RibozymeAnalysis/README.md

 Ran in Colab, I deleted the first two rows of the excel files to make file analysis easier.
 Actual file I processed and uploaded is in this repo, titled "Kobori_ACIE_2016_Supporting_Data (2).csv"

+The biggest limitation is definitely our null hypothesis model, the multiplicativ model based on single mutants.
+It is likely more complex and not that simple to identify epistatic interactions, and the sequence coverage was very robust for single and double mutants.
+A mutational space of triple mutants would also be nice, but is difficult to achieve due to sequencing limitations.
+I was able to recover and known psuedoknot tertiary interaction, which is pretty cool!